 Sugar Chopper: An obsolete utensil with a blade used to chop bits of sugar off of the cone or loaf.

 Spork: The name given to a utensil that is a combination spoon and fork.
-Common in
+Common

-of a spork, but they look very much like an ice cream fork.
+name of a spork, but they look very much like an ice cream fork.

 Strapwork: A form of decoration that resembles strips of leather.

 Sterling Silver: An alloy of 92.5% fine silver and 7.5% other metals,

 usually copper, for strength and durability.
 The proportion is commonly

 referred to as 925/1000 (925 parts pure silver in every 1000 parts) – this